 TOURS & TASTINGS:

-Details: Tastings include five different varieties of wine, a tour and a souvenir glass for $15 per person.
-Public tours are available daily at 1:00 PM & 3:00 PM and on Saturdays at 11:00 AM - 3:00 pm every hour on the hour.
+Details: Last call is 30 minutes prior to closing.
+Tastings include five different varieties of wine, a tour and a souvenir glass for $17 per person.
+Public tours are available Sunday - Friday at 1:00 PM & 3:00 PM every hour on the hour.

 200 Highpoint Avenue #6B